okloukpo/Magento-2-Menu-Manager/README.md

 From the root of your Magento 2 installation, create a directory named <strong>app/code/Naxero/MenuManager</strong>

-Upload the repository files into the folder created, and make sure the file and folder permissions are configured properly.
+Upload the repository files into the folder created, and make sure the file and folder permissions are configured according to your server requirements.

 ## Enable the integration
 Once the extension installed, run the following command in the terminal, from the Magento 2 root directory: